 With all this talk of gay weddings and lesbian weddings, it should still go without saying that, at it’s core, a “gay marriage” is simply a marriage.
 Whatever differences there may be, you are there to celebrate two people who have pledged their love and lives to one another -- so enjoy every moment.

-Laugh, drink champagne, take lots of pictures and maybe even find someone special on the dance floor to share your free sample of Astroglide with when the party's over.
-The happy couple wants nothing more than to see their guests enjoying their wedding every bit as much as they are.
+Laugh, drink champagne, take lots of pictures and maybe even find someone special on the dance floor to share your free sample of ASTROGLIDE with when the party's over.
+The happy couple wants nothing more than to see their guests enjoying their wedding every bit as much as they are (and maybe enjoy some lube themselves).
 So have a ball.

-Do you have any other great tips for people attending their first gay wedding?
 Have you seen any cool gay marriage traditions that you’d love to share?
-Let us know by tweeting us @Astroglide with your pictures!
+Let us know by tweeting us @ASTROGLIDE with your pictures!

 Images are for illustrative purposes only.